What was it like to live in ancient Greece?

 Ancient Greek homes were built around a courtyard or garden.
 The walls were often made from wood and mud bricks.
 They had small windows with no glass, but wooden shutters to keep out the hot sun.

 They didn't have much furniture inside.
 Rich people decorated the walls and floors with colourful tiles and paintings.

 Many homes didn’t have a bathroom.
 There were public baths, but most people washed using a small bucket or in a nearby stream.
-Only rich women (with enslaved people to carry the water) enjoyed baths at home.
-Afterwards they rubbed their bodies with perfumed oil to keep their skin soft.
+Only rich people enjoyed baths at home.

 At night, Greeks slept on beds stuffed with wool, feathers or dry grass.
 Most people went to bed as soon as it got dark.
 The only light came from flickering oil lamps and candles.